xenforo-ltd/docs/docs/devs/development-tools.md

 ## Debugging code

-It should be possible to set up your favourite debugger tool (XDebug, Zend Debugger etc.) to work with XF2.
+It is possible to set up your favourite debugger tool (XDebug, Zend Debugger etc.) to work with XenForo.
 Though, sometimes, debugging code can be as rudimentary as just quickly seeing what value (or value type) a variable holds at a given time.

 ### Dump a variable